 Helpful recipe tips

-- For accurate measuring always scoop the flour into the measuring cup with a spoon.
-Then level it off with a table knife pushing the excess back off into the flour canister.
+- For accurate measuring, always scoop the flour into the measuring cup with a spoon.
+Then level it off with a table knife, pushing the excess back off into the flour canister.

 - Mix the muffin batter just until combined.
 Overmixing can lead to tough and gummy muffins.

-- Line the cupcake/muffin tin with liners.
+- Line the cupcake/muffin tin with muffin liners.
 They really help keep the muffins from sticking to the pan.
 I really like the unbleached chlorine-free ones.
 They peel away perfectly from muffins and cupcakes.

 - Do not overbake the muffins.
 Cook just until a toothpick inserted in the top center of one of the muffins comes out fairly clean with just a few moist crumbs.

-- Be careful when removing the muffins from the tin so as not to squish any chocolate chips as they will be soft.
+- Be careful when removing the muffins from the tin so as not to squish any chocolate chips, as they will be soft.

 - To make mini muffins use mini chocolate chips.
 Bake them at 350 degrees for about 11 minutes.